lftraining/lfs482-labs/lab-08-oidc-discovery/README.md

 make cluster-up
 ```

-You can skip this step if you have already setup the cluster.

 ### Step 2: Setup SPIRE with Helm

 Before you deploy SPIRE via the Helm chart, you must first add the SPIFFE helm repo by running: